prysmaticlabs/prysm/INTEROP.md

 Prysm supports a few ways to quickly launch a beacon node from basic configurations:

-- `Yaml Genesis`: Launches a beacon node from a .yaml file specifying a genesis beacon state **(recommended)**
+- `SSZ Genesis`: Launches a beacon node  from a .ssz file containing a SSZ-encoded, genesis beacon state  **(recommended)**
-- `SSZ Genesis`: Launches a beacon node  from a .ssz file containing a SSZ-encoded, genesis beacon state
+- `Yaml Genesis`: Launches a beacon node from a .yaml file specifying a genesis beacon state - binary data is _base64 encoded_
-- `JSON Genesis`: Launches a beacon node  from a .json file specifying a genesis beacon state
+- `JSON Genesis`: Launches a beacon node  from a .json file specifying a genesis beacon state - binary data is _base64 encoded_

 ## Generating a Genesis State